Skip to content

 Creating Subtitles For the Videos

-The app can load the data of the videos and can export a subtitle file that can be overlaid on the video.
-For a complete guide, follow this guide: SailViewer Subtitles Guide
+The app can load video data and export a subtitle file that can be overlaid on the video.
+For the full process, follow the SailViewer Subtitles Guide.

 Cutting long daily logs

-Open all the logs that you want to cut together
+1. Open all the logs you want to cut together.

-2. Move sliders to the selected part and save the log by …/Log/Save Logs
+2. Move the sliders to the section you want and save it through …/Log/Save Logs.

-3. New logs will be saved containing only the selection
+3. New logs will be saved containing only the selected section.

-4. Move sliders to the next part and do the same for other segments
+4. Move the sliders to the next section and repeat for other segments.

-5. Using SOG graph helps to see when the races were happening
+5. The SOG graph helps identify when the races were taking place.

-6. You can also just touch the graph at the place you want to cut and select Start Time or End Time to move the slider there
+6. You can also tap the graph where you want to cut and choose Start Time or End Time to move the slider there.

 Tuning run

-– Adjust wind by hand since it cannot calculate the wind from one tack only on its own
+– Adjust the wind manually, since the app cannot calculate wind from only one tack on its own.

-– Look into all the data you need, and set it all up in the Data fields window
+– Set up all the values you need in the Data fields window.

-– Upwind distance value or average VMG shows who performed better
+– Upwind distance values or average VMG show who performed better.

 Cut Race